 Studies in the thought of the Church Fathers.
-Topic for 1975-1976: A study in the life and thought of Augustine with special attention to his major works, including the "Confessions, On the Trinity, City of God."
+Topic for 1975-1976: A study in the life and thought of Augustine with special attention to his major works, including the "Confessions" and "City of God."

 Smith First Semester 3 credits